 The title is good “Fingers and Thumbs”.
 It’s a framable size, well-drawn, and has personality.
 Plus, it has a backstory in that it was semi-wild in Kenya and part of a rehab program run by the Jane Goodall Foundation.

-All in all a successful drawing and one of my most popular images, yet I have one minor regret, and I see it every time I look at the drawing, I should’ve turned the eyes to look at the viewer.
+It’s a successful drawing and one of my most popular images, yet I have one minor regret, and I see it every time I look at the drawing, I should’ve turned the eyes to look at the viewer.
 Why didn’t I do that?

 Drawing Ideas of Animals: Final Thoughts